The observed mass distribution of Galactic black hole LMXBs is biased against massive black holes: Source sample and results

 For many of the candidate BH LMXBs the distance is often not well known due to the fact that a reliable distance measurement in BH LMXBs often (though not exclusively; see e.g.~\citealt{2004MNRAS.354..355J} for details) comes from the spectroscopic detection of the mass donor star.
 For all BH candidates except MAXI~J1348$-$630 we take $d=8\pm$3 kpc as this is virtually always consistent with the (uncertain) distance estimates present in the literature for these systems.
 For MAXI~J1348$-$630 an accurate distance of 2.2$\pm0.6$ kpc has been derived by \citet{2020MNRAS.tmpL.236C} using H~I absorption line measurements.

 Using as a null hypothesis that all BHs in LMXBs originate in regions where massive stars form, which we generously take to lie within three times the scale height of the massive star-forming regions, the main conclusion from these two plots is that only the confirmed BH LMXB GRS~1915$+$105 is found at a location close to its origin, i.e., close to the Galactic Plane.
-Poisson statistics shows that to observe such a configuration where one source is found in the region of origin out of the 20 sources by chance is negligible.
-This means that, unless the vast majority of dynamically confirmed BH LMXBs originated from globular clusters, there is a clear bias for BH mass measurements for sources that have received some sort of kick to move them out of the Plane of the Galaxy.
+Poisson statistics shows that to observe such a configuration where one source is found in the region of origin out of the 21 sources by chance is negligible.
 Similarly, only about 4 candidate BH LMXBs are at $|z|<60$~pc, excluding the sources in the Bulge region with $d_{GC}<3 - 5$~kpc.
 Here the 3 or 5 kpc depends on what we take as limit for the boxy/peanut shaped Bulge (\citealt{2015MNRAS.448..713P, 2015MNRAS.450.4050W}, and see \citealt{2020RAA....20..159S} for a recent review).

 Next, we compare the $|z|$ distribution of the confirmed BH LMXBs with that of the candidate BH LMXBs using a two-sample Kolmogorov-Smirnov (K-S) test.
-While the hypothesis that the two $|z|$ distributions are drawn from the same parent population has a low probability of being true (p-value = 0.05), this p-value does not rule out this possibility at a high confidence level.
-We also compare the two distributions in $d_{GC}$.
-A two-sample K-S test shows that the hypothesis that the distributions in $d_{GC}$ are drawn from the same parent population has a very low probability of being true (p-value =3$\times 10^{-5}$).
-It can be seen from the right panel of Fig.~\ref{fig:zGC} that there are much more candidate BH LMXBs (32) at $d_{GC}\approxlt 3$~kpc than confirmed BH LMXBs (there is only one such source, \#9; H~1705$-$250).
+For both the confirmed BH LMXBs, as well as the candidate BH LMXBs, we simulated 10$^4$ distributions where we take a random $|z|$ value from the range of possible $|z|$ values in the 1~$\sigma$ uncertainty range, for each source.
+While the hypothesis that the two $|z|$ distributions are drawn from the same parent population has a low mean probability of being true (the mean p-value of the 10$^4$ samples is 0.05), this p-value does not rule out this possibility at a high confidence level.
+Similarly, we also compare the two distributions in $d_{GC}$.
+A two-sample K-S test shows that the hypothesis that the distributions in $d_{GC}$ are drawn from the same parent population has a low mean probability of being true (p-value =2$\times 10^{-4}$).
+It can be seen from the right panel of Fig.~\ref{fig:zGC} that there are much more candidate BH LMXBs (32) at $d_{GC}\approxlt 3$~kpc than confirmed BH LMXBs (there are only two such sources, \#3 XTE~J1819--2525 and \#10, H~1705$-$250).